EVEREST | Nepal

 Will I need to purchase insurance?

-Yes, trip insurance is required for this program and it needs to cover the entire cost of the trip and include trip cancellation, trip interruption, medical expenses, repatriation, and evacuation for the entire length of the expedition.
+Yes, trip insurance is required for this program, and it must cover the entire cost of the trip and include trip cancellation, trip interruption, medical expenses, repatriation, and evacuation for the entire length of the expedition.

 Unforeseen hiccups both before and during the expedition can be very expensive.
-For instance you may accidentally have a fall the week before you are due to leave, a family emergency might crop up half way through your trip or unsafe climbing conditions beyond anyone’s control may put a hard, premature end to the season in the name of your safety.
-In such circumstances we want you and your investment to be protected.
-It’s important to know that we pay for your expedition expenses well in advance so these costs are already sunk and irrecoverable whether things get shut down day 1 or day 60.
-Of course every effort is taken to account for every eventually in advance wherever possible.
+For instance, you may accidentally have a fall the week before you are due to leave, a family emergency might crop up halfway through your trip, or unsafe climbing conditions beyond anyone’s control may put a hard, premature end to the season in the name of your safety.
+In such circumstances, we want to protect you and your investment.
+It’s important to know that we pay for your expedition expenses well in advance, so these costs are already sunk and irrecoverable whether things get shut down on day 1 or day 60.
+Of course, every effort is taken to account for every eventuality in advance wherever possible.

-Please forward a copy of your insurance for our records so that we can help you in the event of an emergency or hiccup during the expedition as most insurers require us to contact them immediately.
+Please forward a copy of your insurance policy for our records so we can assist you in the event of an emergency or hiccup during the expedition, as most insurers require us to contact them immediately.

-Why do you choose to climb from the south side?
+Why do we climb from Everest’s south side?

-I prefer the South side of Everest for a number of reasons.
-While people think avoiding the icefall means a safer climb, I beg to differ.
-The South side has a lot more infrastructure which means there are more assurances including helicopter access, the HRA (Himalayan Rescue Association) medical clinic manned with speciality trained doctors 24/7 at base camp.
-If something goes wrong, we have much higher chances of evacuating you and getting you to a hospital in Kathmandu within hours, whereas if something were to go wrong on the North Side, it could take days for a rescue and evacuation to be completed and to get you to the nearest hospital.
-The North side is also a more hostile environment being windier, drier and dustier.
-Further, the border to Tibet has often been closed to climbers on very short notice over the last 10 years.
+We prefer the south side of Everest for several reasons.
+While people think avoiding the icefall means a safer climb, we beg to differ.
+The south side has a lot more infrastructure, which means there are more assurances, including helicopter access and the HRA (Himalayan Rescue Association) medical clinic, staffed with specialty-trained doctors 24/7 at Everest Base Camp.
+If something goes wrong, we have much higher chances of evacuating you and getting you to a hospital in Kathmandu within hours.
+In contrast, if something were to go wrong on the north side, it could take days for a rescue and evacuation to be completed and to get you to the nearest hospital.
+The north side is also a more hostile environment, with windier, drier, and dustier conditions.
+Further, the border to Tibet has often been closed to climbers on very short notice over the last ten years.

 What program upgrades are available?

-The main add-ons for the Everest programs are extra oxygen, the Everest Executive & Associate Options, Helicopter drop backs, single rooms upgrades and/or deluxe rooms in the trekking lodges.
-If you are climbing Everest you may choose to add on an ascent of Lhotse.
-Please discuss these add-ons with us and we can help you decide if they are right for you.
+The core add-ons for the Everest programs are extra oxygen, the Everest Executive & Associate Options, helicopter drop-backs, single-room upgrades, and/or deluxe rooms in the trekking lodges.
+If you are climbing Everest, you can add on an ascent of Lhotse.
+Please discuss these add-ons with our team, and we can help you decide if they are right for you.

-Yes, your family and friends are more than welcome to join us on the trek in to base camp and even climb Lobuche peak if they like.
-(Our standard treks stay a 2 nights in Base Camp before departing but we have had people stay longer and this can be arranged by chatting to us directly) Please let us know immediately if you have people who want to join us so that we can make arrangements for them.
-Space in hotels in Kathmandu and in the teahouses is limited during climbing season so we need to know final numbers asap!
+Absolutely!
+Your family and friends are welcome to join us for the trek to Everest Base Camp and even climb Lobuche East.
+Our standard trek to Everest Base Camp includes two nights at Everest Base Camp before departing back down the Khumbu Valley, but we have had people stay longer, and this can be arranged with our team.
+Please let us know immediately if anyone wants to join us so we can make arrangements for them.
+Space in hotels in Kathmandu and teahouses is limited during the climbing season, so we need to know about any additional arrangements as soon as possible.

 What’s the deal with extra oxygen?